szorfein/ansible-collection-desktop/README.md

 Ansible collection for Desktop, tested on:

-+ ArchLinux
+- ArchLinux
-+ Debian bullseye
+- Debian bullseye (Frozen, don't work, i need 'a lot' of motivation to build all the .deb file for missing packages...)
-+ Gentoo
+- Gentoo
-+ Void Linux
+- Void Linux

 Unless you want to help support other distributions, I won't add another distro/system here.

+Theses collections works together with [Reaver](https://github.com/szorfein/reaver), all sources/files required are downloads before execute playbooks to 'limit' crash during the execution.

 ## Roles include